awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_ppe/Readme.md

 **Note**: Be sure to terminate all of the resources after you have completed this tutorial to ensure that you are not charged.

 #### Topics
-+	Prerequisites
++	Prerequisites.
-+	Create an AWS Identity and Access Management (IAM) role that is used to execute Lambda functions
++	Create an AWS Identity and Access Management (IAM) role that is used to execute Lambda functions.
-+	Create an IntelliJ project
++	Create an IntelliJ project.
-+	Add the POM dependencies to your project
++	Add the POM dependencies to your project.
-+	Create an AWS Lambda function by using the AWS Lambda runtime API
++	Create a Lambda function by using the Lambda runtime API.
-+	Package the project that contains the AWS Lambda function
++	Package the project that contains the Lambda function.
-+	Deploy the AWS Lambda function
++	Deploy the Lambda function.

 ## Prerequisites
 To follow along with this tutorial, you need the following: